idunion-tl/ewc-trust-list/README.md

-This hosts the Trust List for the EWC Large Scale Pilots and is based on the upcoming ETSI TS 119 475 specification.
+This repository hosts the Trust List for the EWC Large Scale Pilots based on ETSI TS 119 475 specification.
+The project is co-funded by the European Union.